 When references are requested from a terminated employee’s potential future employer, responses should be provided only in writing to the specific requests.
 It is advisable to obtain legal counsel to guide you in drafting a reply.

 Recruiting top talent is time consuming and costly.
-When you have finally identified the candidate who offers the most promise to your business in terms of skill, experience and overall good fit, the last thing you want to do is lose them to a competitor.
+When you have finally identified the ideal candidate for your business, the last thing you want to do is lose them to a competitor.